 What is devolution?

-Devolution is the transfer of powers and funding from UK government to local authority level.
-It is important because decisions are made closer to the local people, communities and businesses they affect.
+Devolution is the transfer of powers and funding from UK government to a regional level.

 What is the Devolution Priority Programme?